 The landfill is located in a topographic divide between the two valleys.
 Surface water drainage coming off the landfill actually flows into Soap Creek in both west and east directions, before Soap Creek joins the Luckiamute River and the Willamette mainstem.
 Groundwater flows both east and west from the area of Coffin Butte and Tampico Ridge, depending on the underlying geology.
 Steve Taylor et al note that there is an unnamed tributary between Coffin Butte and Tampico Ridge and that “associated wetlands drain east-ward toward the E.E.
 Wilson National Wildlife Refuge.”
 Rainfall in the area is approximately 42 inches a year, with the majority falling between November and May.

 The earthquake hazard of this area is significant, particularly because of the Cascade subduction zone.
 Kent Yu et al note that there have been over 40 great earthquakes of magnitude of over 8 and in 1700 one of magnitude 9.
-They calculate that, “The current calculated odds that a Cascadia earthquake will occur in the next 50 years range from 7-15 percent for a great earthquake affecting the entire Pacific Northwest …” The Oregon Department of Environmental Quality(DEQ) noted that the Coffin Butte landfill was one of three in Western Oregon that were designed to handle less than an 8.5 magnitude earthquake, well below the possible 9.0 predicted for the region.
+They calculate that, “The current calculated odds that a Cascadia earthquake will occur in the next 50 years range from 7-15 percent for a great earthquake affecting the entire Pacific Northwest …” The Oregon Department of Environmental Quality-(DEQ) noted that the Coffin Butte landfill was one of three in Western Oregon that were designed to handle less than an 8.5 magnitude earthquake, well below the possible 9.0 predicted for the region.
 Nevertheless, Coffin Butte landfill is in compliance with all EPA regulations regarding construction of landfills to withstand seismic activity.

 The History of the Coffin Butte Area